Ritvik19/Text-Data-Augmentation/README.md

 # Text-Data-Augmentation

-State of the Text Data Augmentation for Natural Language Processing Applications
+State of the Art Text Data Augmentation for Natural Language Processing Applications

 ## Table of Contents